Pawe1/CodingInDelphi/DependencyInjectionOverview/IntroToDependencyInjectionProjectGroup.md

 # 3-ConstructorInjection\ConstructorInjection.dproj

 0. in unit `uOrderProcessor`, in constructor `TOrderProcessor.Create` add the parameters `aOrderValidator: IOrderValidator` and `aOrderEntry: IOrderEntry`.
 Then assign those to the fields `FOrderValidator` and `FOrderEntry`, and remove the creation of `TOrderValidator` and `TOrderEntry` instances.
-0. in unit `uDoOrderProcessing`, add the `TOrderValidator.Create, TOrderEntry.Create` instance creations to the `TOrderProcessor.Create` call.
+0. in unit `uDoOrderProcessing`, add the units `uOrderValidator` and `uOrderEntry` to the implementation uses list.

-????

-0. in unit `uDoOrderProcessing`, change the type of `OrderProcessor` back from `IOrderProcessor` to `TOrderProcessor` and add back the `try/finally/free/end` block.
+0. in unit `uDoOrderProcessing`, in method `DoOrderProcessing` add local variables `OrderValidator: IOrderValidator` and `OrderEntry: IOrderEntry`.
+0. in unit `uDoOrderProcessing`, in method `DoOrderProcessing` initialize those variables using `OrderValidator := TOrderValidator.Create` and `OrderEntry := TOrderEntry.Create`, then pass them in `TOrderProcessor.Create(OrderValidator, OrderEntry)`.

+Note you can do without the intermediate variables, but step 4 (Mocks) will make an important aspect of that clear.

-This way, the `TOrderProcessor` class gets the dependencies injected at run-time.
+The above changes will have the `TOrderProcessor` class gets the dependencies injected at run-time.

 # 4-UseMocks\UseMocks.dproj

-This is a small side-step from step 3: Mocks are very useful for unit testing, but usually not found in your production applications.
+This is a small and important side-step from step 3: Mocks are very useful for unit testing, but usually not found in your production applications.

 Add unit `uOrderEntryMock` with a class `TOrderEntryMock` that is like `TOrderEntry`, but has a method `TOrderEntryMock.EnterOrderIntoDatabase` that has an implementation like this: